nhoag/ah-onboard/README.md

 ah-onboard-modules
 =======================

-Bash script to automate code changes performed on all migrations.
+Bash script to automate adding acquia_connector, fast_404, and memcache to Drupal repos.